Elmhurst 1925 was founded in 2017... huh, how is that?

 ...Until 2017 when Elmhurst reappeared as, of all things, an innovative plant milk company.
 How could a committed dairyman like Henry make this shocking change?

-Henry was concerned, but also intrigued by the steady decline in dairy consumption and changing American diet.
-More and more people were eating healthier, adopting plant-based alternatives, and becoming mindful of environment impact.
+Henry was concerned, but also intrigued by a steady decline in dairy consumption and the changing American diet.
+More and more people were eating healthier, adopting plant-based alternatives, and becoming mindful of environmental impact.
 Actually, so was he.

 Making plant milk might have seemed like a radical turn after a life in dairy – yet to me it was perfectly logical, probably even necessary.

 Henry could see the future of "milk" – and the possibility of evolving into a non-dairy company.
 But what did he know about plant milks?
 Then fate intervened.
 Around this time, Henry had a chance meeting with a famous plant food scientist, Dr. Cheryl Mitchell, who just so happened to be looking for a partner to help bring her revolutionary HydroRelease™ milling process to market.
 Using just water, HydroRelease separates the natural components of a grain, nut, or seed before reassembling them as a smooth, creamy beverage.
 The original ingredient's nutrition is maintained, and no gums or emulsifiers are needed to hold the product together.

 HydroRelease embodies simpler, better nutrition.
 Not only do we harness the full nutritional quality of the source ingredient.
 We do it naturally, without adding junk.

 Henry went all in on the plant-based revolution, partnering with Dr. Cheryl to bring her technology to market.
 This meant shutting down a historic dairy.
 But it was not the end of Elmhurst – just an exciting new chapter in a long family story.
 Henry preserved the iconic name along with the year it first appeared on the streets of New York.
 Today, Elmhurst 1925 is the fastest-growing plant-based beverage company on the market!